News

 Grubs in your garden?

 While preparing your garden for planting this spring, you may have found white grubs in the soil.
-Discovering these fairly large, white grubs can be alarming, but they usually won't cause significant plant damage.
-Grubs are the soil-dwelling...
+While uncovering these sometimes large, white grubs can be alarming, they usually won't cause significant plant damage.
+Grubs are the soil-dwelling larvae...

 April Pest Prevention Tips